jacobadedoyin/Identity-Cloud-Security-Portfolio/Projects/azure-cloud-engineering/emergency-access-governance/README.md

 Build a **break-glass sign-in alerting workflow** using Microsoft Entra sign-in logs, Log Analytics, KQL, and Logic Apps.

-The workflow would alert the IAM or security owner when an emergency access account is used.
+The workflow would alert the IAM or security owner when emergency access is used.

 ---